aws-samples/msk-powered-financial-data-feed/README.md

 cdk deploy
 ```

-4. Select your [MSK cluster](https://console.aws.com/msk) in the AWS console and copy its ARN to your clipboard.
+4. Select your [MSK cluster](https://console.aws.com/msk) in the AWS console after it bceomes Active and copy its ARN to your clipboard.
 Then enable both public and private access by running
 ```
     msk-public-access <your MSK ARN>
 ```